bart-parka/terraform-simple-web-app/README.md

 # Simple Web Application on Fargate

+This repository can be used to deploy a very simple web application built in Python, using Flask.
+It is deployed on AWS Fargate.

 # Build Docker Image

 To build the image locally run: `docker build -t simple-web-app .`